 Tree Davis Memorial Grove

-The Tree Davis Memorial Tree Grove was constructed 20 years ago when the University Retirement Community (URC) was built at 1515 Shasta Drive.
-The 1.4-acre site contains 46 Memorial trees and a welded steel sculpture containing small plaques for each person/tree, located in the center of the site.
+The Tree Davis Memorial Grove was constructed 20 years ago when the University Retirement Community (URC) was built at 1515 Shasta Drive.
+The 1.4-acre site contains 61 Memorial trees and a welded steel sculpture containing small plaques for each person/tree, located in the center of the site.
 The sculpture currently has space for additional plaques, and Tree Davis is accepting donations for additional memorial trees.
 Trees have been planted along decomposed granite trails that meander along a beautiful cobble-lined stream bed.
 The site includes irrigated turf and climate-ready tree and shrub species.
-Overgrown shrubs that threatened the maturing trees have been removed and four mini-groves have been created.
+Overgrown shrubs that threatened the maturing trees have been removed and four mini-groves have been created with three more planned.

-Plantings in the Memorial Tree Grove positively impact about 500 senior citizens who live adjacent to the Grove at URC and Shasta Point, an affordable housing facility.
+Plantings in the Memorial Tree Grove positively impact the entire Davis community, but are especially important to about 500 senior citizens who live adjacent to the Grove at URC and Shasta Point, an affordable housing facility.
 Seniors are particularly vulnerable to physical and mental health threats, and the Grove provides a beautiful area for residents to walk through, or sit and enjoy.
-Residents of nearby Evergreen Meadows Neighborhood live adjacent to Highway 113 and are exposed to associated air and noise pollutant loads.
-By creating a shaded and scenic greenspace that is within a quarter-mile of these at-risk demographics, the Grove is a pathway to both physical and mental health protection and chronic disease prevention.
+By creating a shaded and scenic greenspace for the Davis community, the Grove is a pathway to both physical and mental health protection and chronic disease prevention.

 Lois Wolk has dedicated her career to public service and stewarding the environment.
 Having served in numerous civic leadership roles, from Mayor of the City of Davis to California State Senator, she has been a stalwart advocate of urban forestry, urban greening, and climate change mitigation.
 As a founding member of Tree Davis, she helped create the public-nonprofit partnership that still thrives today, engaging community members in enhancing and expanding the urban forest.